-Who Developed the PERA Master Planning Methodology ?
+Who Developed the PERA Master Planning Handbook?

 First, the CIM Reference Model Committee of the International Purdue Workshop on Industrial Computer Systems developed the original CIM Reference Model.
 This team published their results in "A Reference Model for Computer Integrated Manufacturing" edited by Theodore J. Williams.